 We’re here to help you along the way with resources to educate ourselves and our families, and grow in our understanding of racial inequity in this country.
 In honor of Martin Luther King day this year, we have put together a list of resources to help inspire your mini about the importance of these issues.

 The Egg Challenge – This challenge involves cracking one brown egg and one white egg on side-by-side paper plates to discover that they are the same inside despite their different appearances.
-Printables like this make it easy for your kiddo to engage with the challenge and reflect on how this emulates the racial narrative.
+This activity is easy for your kiddo to engage with the challenge and reflect on how this emulates the racial narrative.

 Printable Coloring Pages – Printables like this help your little ones to think about the values of Dr. Martin Luther King Jr. in a fun and approachable way.
 It prompts your mini to write about Dr. King’s “I Have a Dream” speech, how to be a good friend, and to color in icons of various important values such as peace and equality.